marius00/iagd/README.md

 If a player item does not match any known template (different mod, not loaded AoM, other..), the item will simply be displayed as "Unknown Item"
 Loading items is only done for **visual purposes** and to **enable search**.
 Even if an item is unknown, the item will be replicated in-game with its original stats.

+## Translations
+Translations are handled in two ways:
+For the web ui, they are passed in via the JSWrapper object.
+For the C# Forms user interface, the "tag" property is used to detect the appropriate translation string.
+Default language is located in EnglishLanguage.cs, IA looks for tags_ia.txt in GD translation files.